 Build Your Arts Business in McLennan County

-Our speakers at the October 21 Arts Alliance meeting, Nicole Wynter of The Waco Foundation and attorney Mark Hobbs gave us some terrific material, much of which applies to both non-profit and commercial arts organizations.
+Nicole Wynter of The Waco Foundation and attorney Mark Hobbs gave us some terrific material at Arts Alliance, much of which applies to both non-profit and commercial arts organizations.
 (Please note that if you are considering setting up as a non-profit organization, you should contact a lawyer and/or accountant for assistance.
 Mark's handouts should not be considered legal advice).